wireviz/WireViz/docs/syntax.md

   hide_disconnected_pins: <bool>  # defaults to false

   # loops
+  loops:              # a list(dict) of loops
-  loops: <List>  # every list item is itself a list of exactly two pins
+    - <str>: <List>   # every list item is itself a list of pins
-                 # on the connector that are to be shorted
+                      # on the connector that are to be shorted with a cable loop
+                      # more information about the loop can be added by additional
+                      # components definition (see below)
+  # Shorts

-  # shorts
+  shorts:             # a list(dict) of shorts
-  shorts: <List>
+    - <str>: <List>   # every list item is itself a list of pins
+                      # on the connector that are to be shorted represented inside
+                      # the connector table
+                      # more information about the loop can be added by additional
+                      # components definition (see below)
 ```

 ## Cable attributes